mowispace/react-native-logs/README.md

 # react-native-logs

 Performance-aware simple logger for React-Native with custom levels and transports (colored console, file writing, etc.).
 Each level has its severity: a number that represents its importance in ascending order from the least important to the most important.
 Eg. _debug:0, info:1, warn:2, error:3_.
 By config the logger with a minium severity level, you will see only the logs that have it highest.
 Then logs will be managed by transport: the function that will display/save/send log messages.
+It is also possible to create namespaced logs that allow logging to be enabled only for certain parts of the app.

 ## Why another logging library?